New radio documentary out now: How Marx Made the Right

 A Kati Whitaker production for BBC Radio 4."

 I am a historian, journalist and broadcaster - specialising in US history, politics and religion.
 I write a column for the Daily Telegraph, which you can read by clicking on this link.
 I am a contributing editor of the Catholic Herald and write regularly for CNN.
 I can often be spotted presenting the BBC's Thought for the Day, or as a panellist on BBC Question Time.

-I trained in history at Trinity College, Cambridge.
-I taught US history at Sussex, London and Oxford, and did a research fellowship at Royal Holloway and a brief visiting fellowship at Harvard.
-In 2012, I started writing for the Daily Telegraph - providing coverage of the US elections.
-I am now a leader writer for the newspaper and a columnist.
+I got my PhD in history at Trinity College, Cambridge.
+I taught US history at Sussex, London and Oxford.
+I completed a research fellowship at Royal Holloway and a brief visiting fellowship at Harvard.
+I've published several books.

 I converted to Catholicism at the age of 23.
 Most people would call me a conservative, but I prefer "traditionalist".
 The Amish seem to know what they're doing.